-Acquisitions of Businesses - The Company accounts for acquisitions that qualify as business combinations by applying the acquisition method.
+Acquisitions of Businesses- The Company accounts for acquisitions that qualify as business combinations by applying the acquisition method.
 Transaction costs related to acquisition of a business are expensed as incurred and excluded from the fair value of consideration transferred.
 The identifiable assets acquired, liabilities assumed and non-controlling interests in an acquired entity are recognized and measured at their estimated fair values.
-The excess of the fair value of consideration transferred over the fair values of identifiable assets acquired, liabilities assumed and non-controlling interests in an acquired entity, is recorded as goodwill.
+The excess of the fair value of consideration transferred over the fair values of identifiable assets acquired, liabilities assumed and non-controlling interests in an acquired entity, net of fair value of any previously held interest in the acquired entity, is recorded as goodwill.
 Such valuations require management to make significant estimates and assumptions.

 Goodwill - Goodwill represents the excess amount of consideration transferred in a business combination above the fair value of the identifiable net assets.
-As of March 31, 2022 and December 31, 2021, the Company had goodwill of \$56.0 million and \$9.8 million, respectively.
+As of June 30, 2022 and December 31, 2021, the Company had goodwill of \$56.0 million and \$9.8 million, respectively.
 In January 2022, the Company acquired a 60% interest in Gorelick Brothers Capital's ("GBC") asset and property management business.
 The acquisition of GBC was accounted for as a business combination and recorded pursuant to the acquisition method of accounting.
 A majority of the fair value of the purchase consideration was attributed to goodwill, which was due to synergies expected through the ability to provide a vertically integrated approach upon launching the Bridge Single-Family Rental ("Bridge SFR") investment strategy.
 Refer to Note 8 for further details on the GBC transaction.
 As of December 31, 2021, the Company had goodwill of \$9.8 million related to the acquisitions of Bridge Property Management, L.C. ("BPM") and Bridge Acquisitions, Asset Management, and Dispositions LLC ("BAA&D") in 2012, and Bridge Commercial Real Estate LLC ("BCRE") and affiliated companies in 2016.

 Goodwill is assessed for impairment at least annually using a qualitative and, if necessary, a quantitative approach.
 The Company performs its annual goodwill impairment test as of December 31, or more frequently, if events and circumstances indicate that an impairment may exist.
 Goodwill is tested for impairment at the reporting unit level.
 The initial assessment for impairment under the qualitative approach is to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-If the qualitative assessment indicates that it is more likely than not that the fair value of a reporting unit is less than the carrying amount, a quantitative assessment is performed to measure the amount of impairment loss, if any.
+If the qualitative assessment indicates that it is more likely than not that the fair value of a reporting unit with its carrying amount, including goodwill.
+If the carrying amount of impairment loss, if any.
 The quantitative assessment includes comparing the fair value of a reporting unit with its carrying amount, including goodwill.
-If the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized equal to the lesser of (a) the difference between the carrying amount of the reporting unit is fair value and (b) the total carrying amount of the reporting unit's goodwill.
+If the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized equal to the lesser of (a) the difference between the carrying amount of the reporting unit and its fair value and (b) the total carrying amount of the reporting unit's goodwill.
 The Company performed an annual goodwill impairment assessment as of December 31, 2021, and determined that there was no impairment of goodwill.